QuantZero/ai-agents/agent-builder-agent/README.md

 1. Enable 2-factor authentication on your Google account
 2. Generate an App Password: https://myaccount.google.com/apppasswords
 3. Use the app password (not your regular password) as `SMTP_PASSWORD`
+4. Set `EMAIL_RECIPIENT` to the address where you want to receive reports

 ## Usage